 Classic Champagne Cocktail

 With its dark red hue and unique sparkle, the Kir Royale is perfectly suited to any New Year's celebration.
 And with only three easy-to-find ingredients, you can whip up this cocktail with ease and enjoy the party.
 Add a tablespoon of Chambord (a French black raspberry liquor with a rich red hue) to each chilled champagne flute.
 Toss in a few fresh raspberries and fill the flutes with champagne or sparkling wine — dry or sweet work equally well.
-For a richer, fruitier version of this raspberry drink, try it in a sparkling champagne smoothie.
-Or go with a lighter twist, the champagne “rose” bonbon.
+For a lighter twist, go with the champagne “rose” bonbon.

 Never was there a more unlikely pairing than champagne and gin but, surprisingly, this combination works.
 Shaken and served in a martini glass, the French 75 is a distinct diversion from tradition, but it's fast become a new classic in its own right.
 You'll need simple syrup to make this cocktail, which you can either buy prepared or make yourself by simmering sugar and water and allowing it to cool.
 In a cocktail shaker, combine gin, lemon juice and simple syrup, add some ice cubes and shake well.
 Pour the mixture into chilled glasses, then top with dry champagne or sparkling wine and garnish with a lemon twist.
 If you prefer your champagne libations with a little more body, swap the simple syrup for a fruit puree to make a fruity fizz.